selector {

 'StringCollection can be stored in XML - it's easier than maintaining five

-in the settings collection, because the StringCollection
+'separate strings in the settings collection, because the StringCollection

 'can be manipulated all at once